thatjpk/cloudflare-ddns/README.md

 Usage
 -----

+First, a few assumptions:

+  - You have a CloudFlare account.
+  - You're using CF to host DNS for a domain you own.
+  - You have an A record in CF you intend to dynamically update.

-First you'll want to fill out the configuration file.
+Now, to use this script you'll want to fill out the configuration file.
 Make a copy of `config.yaml.template` named `config.yaml`, then fill out the options in `config.yaml`.
 The comments in the file make it fairly self explanatory.

 Now to do a one-off update of your DNS record, simply run `cloudflare_ddns.py`